ArgusHQ/Spankchain-TokenVault/Analysis.md

 function claim()
 ```

 This function allows an investor to claim their tokens.
 The conditions that are checked include checking that the vault was locked, the current time is after the specified end freeze time, the balance of this investor is positive (ensuring this investor is owed tokens), and the investor has not claimed their tokens.
-If the conditions are met the tokens are transferred to the investor.
+If the conditions are met, then the tokens are transferred to the investor.

 ### getState
 ```